 Although the Spanish donkey is pretty gruesome, some people thought it was sexy.
 The BDSM subculture adopted a mild variation of the device, using it like a restraint and spanking bench.
 The woman partaking in the play lays down on the "horse" face-forward with her arms and legs dangling below, exposing her rear.

 Foot binding existed in China for over a thousand years.
-A “beautification” procedure that left young girls crippled for life, it was considered beautiful for Chinese women to have small dainty feet.
-So, wealthy Chinese families would bind their daughter’s feet in order to attract worthy male suitors.
+A “beautification” procedure that left young girls disabled for life, it was considered beautiful for Chinese women of means to have small dainty feet.
+So, wealthy Chinese families would bind their daughters' feet in order to attract worthy male suitors.
 The ideal foot length was just three-inches long and referred to as the “golden lotus”; a “silver lotus” was four-inches long.
 Everything longer than that was considered an “iron lotus,” and was not an acceptable foot length.

 Female Circumcision Mutilates Young Girls

 Female circumcision, also known as female genital mutilation, is considered by many to be a barbaric form of torture.
 According to the World Health Organization, more than 200 million girls and women alive today have had the procedure done.
-Unlike male circumcision, there are no health benefits to female circumcision; its sole purpose is to reduce sexual pleasure for the woman.
+Unlike male circumcision, there are no health benefits to female circumcision.

 The Breast Ripper Maimed Unmarried Mothers